The post Most Loved Australian Cooking Show Judges of All Time appeared first on TheAussieway.

 The post What Is Food Insecurity?
 How Australian Are Suffering From It? appeared first on TheAussieway.

-It’s quite challenging to work in the restaurant industry, where customers can be challenging to please, and the hours or deadlines are highly demanding.
+]]>It’s quite challenging to work in the restaurant industry, where customers can be challenging to please, and the hours or deadlines are highly demanding.
 However, a lot of chefs have established themselves in Australia as well as other regions of the world, but only a few have achieved celebrity status.

 This article will introduce you to the best Australian chefs, who are well-known around the world as celebrities.

-Emma is a former professional athlete who competed for Australia in track cycling.
+Emma, one of te well known chefs in Australia, is a former professional athlete who competed for Australia in track cycling.
 She has always believed that her competitive nature helped her succeed in the MasterChef Australia kitchen and realise her aspirations of being the best chef in Australia.
 Emma spent her early years surrounded by hens, sheep, cows, and horses because she was raised on a hobby farm.
 Her mother used to milk the cow every day, and her parents raised a lot of their fruits and veggies.

 Emma Dean was named the series 5 champions of MasterChef Australia on September 1st, 2013.
 Attica chef Ben Shewry’s complex Plight of the Bees was the challenging dessert pressure test that pitted Dean against Lynton Tapp in the final round.